School Leadership Team

-Our Executive Team consists of the Principal, Deputy Principal, Program Coordinator and Manager of Corporate Services.
+Our School Leadership Team consists of the Principal, Deputy Principals and Manager of Corporate Services.

-The Executive Team are located in the ESC Administration block near the year 2 - 6 ESC classroom block.
+The School Leadership Team are located in the ESC Administration block near the year 2 - 6 ESC classroom block.
 This area also houses our teacher administration, meeting and planning area.

 Each classroom has an appointed classroom teacher and several Education Assistants.
 Additional specialist staff are appointed for the support and delivery of specialised subjects such as music, dance, gardening, cooking, science and PE.